Reginald Berkeley

-Reginald Cheyne Berkeley (18 August 1890 – 30 March 1935) was a Liberal Party politician in the United Kingdom, and later a writer of stage plays, then a screenwriter in Hollywood.
+Reginald Cheyne Berkeley (18 August 1890 – 30 March 1935) was a Liberal Party politician in the United Kingdom, and later a writer of stage and radio plays, then a screenwriter in Hollywood.
 He had trained as a lawyer.
 He died in Los Angeles from pneumonia after an operation.

 His son Humphry Berkeley was a Conservative MP in the United Kingdom.

 Early life

 Berkeley was born in London to Humphry George Berkeley and Agnes Mary née Cheyne.
 He was educated privately and at Bedford Modern School.
 He later went to Fiji where his father was a prominent lawyer in Suva; then to Auckland, New Zealand, where he studied at Auckland University College and passed the Barristers Examination of the University of New Zealand.
 He was admitted to the Bar of Fiji and New Zealand in 1912, and to the Middle Temple (London) on 2 July 1919.
 He was a lieutenant in the 3rd (Auckland) Regiment of the territorials in New Zealand from 1911 to 1913.

 Berkeley served in World War I as a captain in the Rifle Brigade.
 He was awarded the Military Cross in 1916.
 His citation reads:

 For conspicuous gallantry in action.
 When his company commander was wounded, he led the company with great dash to its final objective, and later displayed great determination in consolidating the captured line.

 Postwar he joined the staff of the League of Nations Union in 1919 as Editor of Pamphlets then Director of Propaganda, and the League Secretariat in 1921, resigning when he entered Parliament.